 So, you’ve come down with a bout of dry scalp, flaking, or a related dandruff condition that’s left your head itchy and uncomfortable.
 Chances are, there’s an underlying problem with your scalp microbiome.
 Fortunately, there are steps you can take to enhance the state of your scalp microbiome and relieve the symptoms of your condition.

 Believe it or not, many people neglect to wash their hair regularly.
 And, of course, this includes conditioning too.
-However, one of the best things you can do to protect your scalp microbiome and keep the bacteria on your scalp diverse and healthy is to wash the excess oil and dirt out of your hair regularly.
+However, one of the best things you can do to protect your microbial communities and keep the bacterial microbiome on your scalp diverse and healthy is to wash the excess oil and dirt out of your hair regularly.

 Of course, it’s also possible to over-wash your hair.
 Give your lovely locks at least 24 hours to re-moisturize between washes.
-Otherwise, you might rid your scalp of natural cleaning agents such as hyaluronic acid.
+Otherwise, you might rid your scalp of natural cleaning agents such as hyaluronic acid and prevent hair growth.